-5 Conclusions
+6 Conclusions

-In this paper, we have described the array of algorithms that constitute our submission to the QA4MRE at CLEF2012 competition.
+In this paper, we have described the array of algorithms that constitute our consequent submission to the QA4MRE at CLEF2012 and CLEF2013 competition.
 The reported results reveal that our basic algorithm outperforms the random baseline irrespective of the language of the analyzed textual content, without resorting to any side resources nor language-specific tools.

 We have shown that the results of the basic system can be improved significantly by incorporating a mechanism for majority voting based on the analysis of the individual translations included in the data collection.
-Lastly, we have shown that bidirectional statistical machine translation can introduce some amount of variation in the corpus that allows for improved overlap-based approaches.
+Also, we have shown that bidirectional statistical machine translation can introduce some amount of variation in the corpus that allows for improved overlap-based approaches.
+Last, we tried our system in 2013 with the addition of stemming and synonymy/paraphrases addition.
+The results, however, remained below the last year's experiments.